Lightweight Tech for Travel: What to Pack and What to Skip

 Long USB-C to USB-C Cable

-Anker USBc to USBc 100W cable (1.8m) A longer cable, which supports 100W fast charging.
+100W Fast Charge PD USB-C to USB-C Cable (Anker) A longer cable supporting 100W fast charging.
 I’ve photographed a shorter one here, as the original one was recently misplaced.
 Something longer than a metre is ideal.
-I have a shorter cable included with the battery pack, so I have a second cable, so I’m not relying on one.
+I have a shorter cable included with the battery pack, so I’m not relying on just one.

 USB-C to USB-A adapter

-Basesailor USB-C to USB-A Adapter: A tiny USB-C to USB-A adapter is always useful.
-There’s plenty of USB-A charging ports about, especially in public spaces, train or bus seats and hotel rooms.
-This little adapter lets me take advantage of these ports with a USB-C to USB-C fast charge cable.
+USB-C to USB-A adapter (BaseSailor): A tiny USB-C to USB-A adapter is always useful.
+There are plenty of USB-A charging ports around, especially in public spaces and hotel rooms.
+This little adapter lets me use these ports with a USB-C to USB-C fast charge cable.
 I have a couple of these, including one I keep in my wallet, so it’s always with me.

 Zip Pouch

 Sostrene Grene Zip pouch: I’ve bought more specialist tech pouches over the years than I care to admit.
 They often turn out to be too bulky, or they’re designed around specific gear layouts that no longer make sense once you change your tech.
 I’m after simple solutions now.
-That’s options which keep things contained, and accessible without adding too much bulk or weight.
+Those are options which keep things contained and accessible without adding too much bulk or weight.
 The fewer the items, the simpler the storage can be.
-I have a simple pouch, with a gusset in the base, which can stand up on its own for all the little tech items.
-Bonus: It costs £3.28 and it weighs only a few grammes.
-It probably won’t last for ever, but it’s still holding up after 18 months of daily use, so that’s all good with me,
+I have a simple pouch with a gusset in the base so it can stand up on its own for all the little tech items.
+Bonus: It costs £3.28, and it weighs only a few grammes.
+It probably won’t last forever, but it’s still holding up after 18 months of daily use, so that’s all good with me.

 Kobo – My Upgrade from Kindle

-Kobo Clara Colour E-reader: Lighter, calmer, USB-C charged, no ads and I don’t pay for most of my books.
+Colour E-reader (Kobo): Lighter, calmer, USB-C charged, no ads, and I don’t pay for most of my books.
 My Kobo Clara Colour E-reader is lightweight, compact and a joy to use.

-I have a cover, which is heavier than I’d like, but at least it protects it.
+I have a case which is heavier than I’d like, but at least it protects it.

 It meets my one non-negotiable: sub-1kg.
 It’s actually 990g, which is close enough for ultralight travel, and it’s easily the most competent Windows laptop I’ve used in that weight class.
 If, like me, you have memories of those old, heavy, sluggish HP Pavilion bricks, you can forget all that.
 HP has genuinely moved the dial, and in the right direction.